estelle/csstdg/transforms.md

 So how does this differ from the `perspective()` function?
 When you use `perspective()`, you’re defining the perspective effect for the element that is given that function.
 So if you say `transform: rotateY(-50grad) perspective(800px);`, you’re applying that perspective to each element that has the rule applied.

 With the `perspective` property, on the other hand, you’re creating a perspective depth that is applied to all the child elements of the element that received the property.
 Confused yet?
 Don’t be.
-Here’s a simple illustration of the difference, as shown in Figure XX.
+Here’s a simple illustration of the difference, as shown in Figure 27.

 	div {transform-style: preserve-3d; border: 1px solid gray; width: 660px;}
 	img {margin: 10px;}
 	#one {perspective: none;}
-	#one img {transform: rotateX(-50grad) perspective(800px);}
+	#one img {transform: perspective(800px) rotateX(-50grad);}
 	#two {perspective: 800px;}
 	#two img {transform: rotateX(-50grad);}